IgnitionModuleDevelopmentCommunity/Kafka/README.md

 (Apache Kafka)[https://kafka.apache.org/]

 ## Summary
 This module uses the Kafka 2.2.1 library, which is able to communicate with older versions of Kafka servers as well.
-The implementation here only includes the consumer part of the Kafka architecture.
-The producer could easily be extended following the existing implementation.
+The implementation includes consumer and producer functions.

 <abbr title="Remote Procedure Call">RPC</abbr> is used as the interface to maintain the Ignition gateway to be the only entity directly communicating with the Kafka server.
 Ignition clients will call RPC functions to perform the subscription.

-I had also created a gateway global object to store the consumer objects in memory.
-This way the consumer object does not have to be created every time the poll is needed to execute.
+Gateway global objects are used to store the consumer and producer objects in memory.
+This way the consumer/producer objects do not have to be created every time the consumer poll is needed to execute or whenn sending data to kafka.

 SSL has been included in the implementation.
+The function to add SSL to a properties object has been seperated so that it can be used by consumer and producer.

 ## What is Kafka?
 Kafka is a pub-sub protocol allowing for various counterparts to publish messages and subscribe to messages.